jehoshuapratama/URLShortener/README.md

 3. Run the project by pressing F5 on your laptop or simply press the run button.

 ## Demo
-Please watch this demo video: https://drive.google.com/file/d/1hmvbyUER_vgN9iiiTEL33lewTHAmdVLY/view?usp=sharing
+Since the project is not yet deployed to the web server, I provide a demo video to give you a walkthrough on the features that I developed.
+Please watch this demo video: https://drive.google.com/file/d/1iWU3NdpZkm_9eNqtqyA52IKxOFqsTyIP/view?usp=sharing